 If you are planning to transfer next fall, NOW is the time to write your Transfer Agreement Guarantees--get in to see a counselor and meet the deadlines!

-Welcome two new MESA/STEM Counselors this semester: Davina Walker and Peggy Church.
+Christina Ortega and Rudy Puente are out MESA/STEM Counselors this year.
 Their hours are posted on the schedule page of this website and on their office door.
 Make an appointment to see them using the Sign-up binder that is kept just outside the office door, Rm 832B in the STEM Center.
 Students wanting to apply to be MESA members will need to schedule an hour-long appointment.